jwodder/doapi/cmdline.md

     --wait-time seconds
     --wait-interval seconds

+Options common to all operations on droplets:
+    --unique  # enforces uniqueness among droplet names --ignore ?  # with `--unique`, don't error on nonunique names

 API key sources, in order of precedence:
  - API key or keyfile specified on the command-line (mutually exclusive)